This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #NaturallyCheesy #CollectiveBias

 Close the grill covers down and let cook for 20 minutes.
 Check to see if done, and if it needs more time let it cook a little longer.
 Keep an eye on it so it doesn’t burn.
 When done, it will be gorgeously golden brown around the crust and it will have a delicious, smoky flavor.
 You might be wondering how to get a smoky flavor in your gas grill, right?
 We have a couple of apple trees here on the property.
 When we prune them in the spring/late winter I take the branches and save them to chip up.
 I soak the apple wood chips in water and then place them in a foil pan set right on the grill burners.
 These smoke and give a lovely flavor to whatever we’re cooking in the grill.

-Once I get the burgers cooked and the pizza grilled, my work is done.
+Once I get the pizza grilled, my work is done.
 I make the menu completely self service with a variety of chips, dip, cookies, cake, and nacho fixings that I can prepare the day before and just set out on game day.
 The gang is free to nosh their way through the spread.
-I can munch on my burger and I try to fillwatch the game.
+I can munch on my pizza and watch the game.
 Yeah ….I’m ready for some football!!!!!!!!!!!!

-After I have a couple of reasonably quick and easy dishes for entrees I fill in the table with candy, cookies, chips and dip, and the plate of self serve cheese and crackers.
+After in addition to main dish entrees, I fill in the table with candy, cookies, chips and dip, and the plate of self serve cheese and crackers.
 Kraft Natural Chunk Cheese blocks are great for this.
 I usually pick one like this Kraft Natural Medium Cheddar that has a universal appeal and set it up with some precut pieces and leave the chunk for those who want to cut their own.

 Now I’m ready for some football!
 How about you?
 For more great tailgating ideas, be sure to attend a game time demo at your local Walmart on September 26th.What’s your favorite Kraft Natural Cheese?
 Be sure to check out more Kraft Natural Cheese recipes for your next tailgating or home entertaining occasion.